Full-time: Three years, Part-Time: Five to six years

 Assessment strategies are varied across the two related disciplines.
 Education modules are assessed by coursework, with no exams, including student presentations, reflective diaries, project work, poster, and reflective essays.

-Psychology modules in Year 1 involve traditional essays and multiple choice based examinations supplemented by the conducting and reporting of research studies.
-Year 2 continues with the same forms of assessment but includes some essay based examinations and the final year assessment includes a wide variety of methods including posters, presentations, essays, critical evaluations and the designing, conducting and reporting of a research project.
+Psychology modules involve traditional essays and multiple choice based examinations supplemented by the conducting and reporting of research studies.
+You will continue with the same forms of assessment but includes some essay based examinations and the final year assessment includes a wide variety of methods including posters, presentations, essays, critical evaluations and the designing, conducting and reporting of a research project.

 Psychology graduates enjoy a wide range of employment possibilities, these include: Primary/Secondary school or Further Education teaching following a PGCE or other postgraduate teacher training; Public services; Teaching support roles; Working with children and families; Youth work; Human Resources; Local Authority; Law Enforcement or project management; data gathering and analysis.